Ryan Coisson: Building Wealth and Managing Risk

 01:22:52.22 – Ryan Coisson

-Yeah, whatever structure is going to It’s going to depend on what’s best for that particular business.
-But what the end goal should be is you want to have some form of whether it’s a solo four zero one k you’re maybe the only person on salary or something like that in that instance, um.
-And you’re contributing.
-I think the max for that is like you can do twenty two and a half thousand personally or maybe it’s 23 this year and then the business can contribute you know like forty three and a half thousand to a solo 4 okay, right?
-So it’s like.
-My objective in saying that is and and maybe you can relate to this Brian I know other entrepreneurs I’ve talked to can think back to when they started their business and they said well if all I would have done was actually set up some sort of business.
-You know.
-Um, personal retirement type situation and max that out every single year instead of hoping for that big hit to sell I would be in a tremendously different financial position because think about it for a moment right?
-If you’re a business owner and you’re contributing combined between personal and business, call it $68000 a year.
+Yeah, whatever structure is going to, it’s going to depend on what’s best for that particular business, but what the end goal should be, you want to have some form of whether it’s a solo 41k.
+You’re maybe the only person on salary or something like that in that instance, and you’re contributing.
+I think the max for that is like you can do 22 and a half thousand personally, or maybe it’s 23 this year and then the business can contribute you know like 43 and a half thousand to a solo 4 okay, right?
+So it’s like, my objective in saying that is and and maybe you can relate to this Brian.
+I know other entrepreneurs I’ve talked to can think back to when they started their business and they said well if all I would have done was actually set up some sort of business.
+Personal retirement type situation and max that out every single year instead of hoping for that big hit to sell I would be in a tremendously different financial position because think about it for a moment right?
+If you’re a business owner and you’re contributing combined between personal and business, call it 68 thousand dollars a year.

 01:23:46.24 – Brian David Crane